RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/domainmanager.md

 weight: 30
 ---

 Each REDHAWK Domain Manager service is controlled by a file in the `/etc/redhawk/domains.d` directory.
-Default configuration parameters are stored in `/etc/redhawk/init.d/domain.defaults`.
+The AdminService provides the initial values for the configuration parameters of a service.
+Any values in the `/etc/redhawk/init.d/domain.defaults` file override the initial configuration.
+Finally, the values in the INI file override any configuration (defined internally or specified in the `/etc/redhawk/init.d/domain.defaults` file).

 [rhadmin]({{< relref "manual/appendices/adminservice/rhadmin.md" >}}) can generate an example Domain Manager configuration file with the complete set of parameters that can be used to the control the setup and execution of a REDHAWK Domain Manager service.
 To generate a generic Domain Manager configuration, enter the following command.
 ```sh